-Pfizer & GSK have collectively reported more than US$28 billion in global sales from this vaccine.
+Pfizer & GSK have collectively reported nearly US$48 billion in global sales from this vaccine.
 That’s almost three times the entire 20-year budget that Gavi, the Vaccine Alliance, uses to provide 10 different vaccines in around 60 of the world’s poorest countries.

-It's time for Pfizer and GSK to lower the price to $5 per child (for all three doses) for all developing countries and humanitarian organizations.
-SIGN OUR PETITION.
+It's time for Pfizer and GSK to lower the price to $5 per child (for all three doses) for all developing countries.

-The lowest global price for the pneumonia vaccine is $10 per child (for all three doses), available to only the poorest countries through Gavi.
+The lowest global price for the pneumonia vaccine is just over $9 per child (for all three doses), available to only the poorest countries through Gavi.
 History has shown that with competition, prices will inevitably come down.
 A producer in India is developing a pneumonia vaccine that it has promised to sell for $6 per child – but it won’t be available until at least 2019.
-Between now and then, as many as 4 million more children could die because they have not been vaccinated against pneumonia.
 A more affordable pneumonia vaccine could help reduce this unnecessary loss of life, so why wait any longer to lower the price?

 Please help us ask Pfizer & GSK to put children's lives over more blockbuster revenues.
 Today, children are being left unprotected in countries such as Indonesia, Iraq, Jordan, Lebanon, Romania, Syria and Thailand, among many others.
 A child dies of pneumonia every 35 seconds.

-Now's the time to lower the price of the pneumonia vaccine to $5 per child (for all three doses) for all developing countries and humanitarian organizations, so more lives can be saved.
+Now's the time to lower the price of the pneumonia vaccine to $5 per child (for all three doses) for all developing countries, so more lives can be saved.